Within the last year, I realized that I had unconsciously stopped making music for a long time — around 10 years ago.

 I fully intend to create highly professional music and release multiple albums, along with creating music for other art projects throughout the years.

 This isn't the first 365 project that I've done.
 Back in 2013 I did a photography one aiming to create a fine art photo, edit it and post it online every day.
-It directly led to many of the biggest successes I've had with my artistic career, along with many important insights that changed how I operate with my art, creativity and life.
+For this, I wasn't 100% and had many days that I caught up the next day.
+Yet, it directly led to many of the biggest successes I've had with my artistic career, along with many important insights that changed how I operate with my art, creativity and life.

 Now I'm ready to do the same with music.

-🔥 Plus, I already have the concept and lots of notes on an album.
+🔥 Plus, I already have the concept and lots of notes on an album that is now in the works and has become one of the most impactful artistic endeavours I've made in a long time.
+Refreshing 🙌

 This project and year is all about building my skills, experience and knowledge to be able to create what's been inside of me for a while now, here are the results to date: